GLOBAL MARKETS-Greek deal relief tempered by hurdles ahead

 Yields on Spanish and Italian bonds, seen as a gauge of risk for other peripheral euro zone nations, fell slightly on relief that Athens had at least sealed a bailout deal, but Portugal's debt came under pressure on fears it could be the next in line after Greece.

+"We are concerned that the Greece deal will act, via its restructuring, as a template rather than a one-off solution, and the market will speculate that Portugal is set to go down the same route," McGuire said.

-The yield on 10-year Italian debt fell to a low of 5.371 percent, while 10-year Portuguese bonds yields traded at 12.50 percent after falling to 12.39 percent.
+The yield on 10-year Italian debt fell two basis points to 5.42 percent while 10-year Portuguese bonds yields were little changed at 12.42 percent.

 However, Spain was able to sell new short-term debt on Tuesday at the lowest cost in over two years in the first test of appetite for debt issued by a country at the fringes of the euro zone since the deal for Greece was agreed.